kumar-pratik1006/secure-chat-app/README.md

 | React         | Node.js + Express | JWT, AES       | MongoDB  |
 | Tailwind CSS  | Socket.IO         | HTTPS enabled  | Mongoose |

+## ⚠️ Disclaimer

+This application is provided **as-is** without any guarantees or warranties regarding its security or performance.
+While it includes encryption features aimed at protecting user privacy, the developer **does not take responsibility for any data breaches, vulnerabilities, or misuse** arising from the use of this application.

+> **Use at your own risk.** It is your responsibility to ensure that the deployment and usage of this software meet your privacy and legal requirements.

+By using this application, you acknowledge that the developer cannot be held liable for any issues, damages, or losses resulting from its use.

 ## 📸 Screenshots

 ![Screenshot_20250705-104639](https://github.com/user-attachments/assets/665d1922-d5ca-469b-97b6-215b026550a5)